vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 ### Master installation

-1. Install the X-Road security server packages using the normal installation procedure or use an existing stand-alone node.
+1. Install the X-Road security server packages using the normal installation procedure or use an existing standalone node.
 2. Stop the xroad services.
 3. Create a separate PostgreSQL instance for the `serverconf` database (see the database replication setup for details).
    * Change `/etc/db.properties` to point to the separate database instance